What is Lean project management?

 Without wasting time on unnecessary tasks, you can produce more in less time, meaning productivity is on the rise.

 💡 Plaky Pro tip

 Discover why time management is a crucial part of managing projects:

 Advantage #3: Lean increases customer satisfaction

 Since Lean focuses on delivering value from the customer’s perspective, it stands to reason that Lean practices lead to higher customer satisfaction.

-It is also possible for a reduction in waste to only reduce the costs of production while leaving the quality of the product as is.
+It’s important to make sure that waste reduction reduces only the costs of production while leaving the quality of the product as is.